awsdocs/amazon-workmail-administration-guide/doc_source/manage-mailboxes.md

 </soap:Envelope>
 ```

-To acknowledge that the push notification responder has received the notification, it must reply with the following:
+To acknowledge that the push notification responder has received the notification, it must reply with the following\.

 ```
  <?xml version="1.0"?>